singnet/dev-portal/docs/ai-consumers/snet-cli.md

 * managing deployed services
 * managing funds

+Besides, it can communicate with the following service which are in blockchain:

+1. Registry contract
+2. Service Daemon
+3. Multi-party Escrow

 **Note**: Soon the interface will support web-based dashboard and control panel.

 For example, you can successfully complete the following operation at the CLI prompt: